 The process known as Skype.
 The whole world can talk for free or Skype.
 Take a deep breath or AutoIt v3 Script or Skype - Free Internet Telephony or Skype.
 The whole world can talk for free.
 (BETA) or Packard Bell - Skype

-belongs to software Skype™ Beta or MIDInight Express II or AutoIt v3 Script
+belongs to software Skype™ Beta or AutoIt v3 Script

 by Skype Technologies S.A (www.skype.com) or AutoIt Team.

-Description: Skype.exe is not essential for the Windows OS and causes relatively few problems.
-Skype.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ - mainly C:\Program Files\Skype\Phone\.
+Description: Skype.exe is not essential for Windows and will often cause problems.
+Skype.exe is located in a subfolder of "C:\Program Files"—mainly C:\Program Files\Skype\Phone\.

-There is an icon for this program on the taskbar next to the clock.
 The program has a visible window.
 It is a Verisign signed file.
 Skype.exe is not a Windows system file.
-The file is a file without information about the developer of this file.
+The file is a file with no information about its developer.
 It is certified by a trustworthy company.
-The software uses ports to connect to a LAN or the Internet.
-The program can be uninstalled in the Control Panel.
-Skype.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 9% dangerous, however also read the users reviews.
+You can uninstall this program in the Control Panel.
+Skype.exe is able to monitor applications and record keyboard and mouse inputs.
+Therefore the technical security rating is 9% dangerous, however you should also read the user reviews.